Tidal capture and repeating partial tidal disruption events of giant stars: Specific orbital energy determined via different methods

 Our simulations use a sink particle to replace the compact core of the giant star, then treat this sink particle as the center of the remnant material.
-However, previous works use the physical quality of the SPH particles to calculate the velocity and position of the COM\citep{2013ApJ...771L..28M,2023MNRAS.520L..38C}.
+However, previous works use the physical quality of the SPH particles to calculate the velocity and position of the center of the mass (COM)\citep{2013ApJ...771L..28M,2023MNRAS.520L..38C}.

 Following the method in \cite{2023MNRAS.520L..38C}, we calculate the averaged position and velocity of the SPH particles the density of that is greater than 1 per cent of the maximum density, which is treated as the remnant core.
 Then the specific orbital energy can be obtained by the COM of those bound SPH particles, which can be compared with the result calculated by the sink particle.